leyulunna/toDoListProject/README.md

 ## Functionalities
 * Add items into a list of bullet points
-* Easily check to-do things
+* Easily view to-do things
-* Delete an item in one-click
+* Check an item in one-click

 ## Technologies
 Project is created with: